kparc/ref/README.md

 https://kparc.github.io/refcard/

-An unofficial clickable version of k7 quickref, accessible in the REPL with `\h`.
+An unofficial clickable version of the k7 help, accessible in the REPL with `\h`.

 It provides examples, short recipes, dev progress notes, and links to other resources.

-Trial versions of k7 for macOS and Linux can be downloaded from anaconda - follow the instructions [here](https://shakti.com/tutorial/#installing-k).
+Trial versions of k7 for macOS and Linux can be downloaded from Anaconda - follow the instructions [here](https://shakti.com/tutorial/#installing-k).

 To add a page: